Chances are, if you ask someone in your circle of friends or your family what they could have a little more of, sleep would be one of the top answers.

 So, what’s keeping us all from getting our best sleep?
 A lot, actually.
 So we’re sharing information on sleep hygiene.
 What, exactly, is that?
 We’re glad you asked.

 Sleep hygiene is basically the set of best practices to get optimal rest.
 This includes many common sense things, as well as a few small but helpful changes that will prepare your body for a restful night.

 The Easy Stuff

 - Keep your room cool and dark.
 Optimal sleep temperatures are between 65 - 75 degrees Fahrenheit (18 to 24 degrees Celsius).
-If this means keeping a fan on or utilizing cooling materials (like our bamboo lyocell) for bedding and sleep clothing.
+Sometimes, this means keeping a fan on or utilizing cooling materials for bedding and sleep clothing.
 Our sleepwear is a hit - check out this post from Sustainable Jungle on Ethical Sleepwear & loungewear, including us.

 - Lay off the caffeine.
 Ending caffeine consumption earlier in the day sets you up for a better night of sleep.
 This goes for alcohol, too.

 - Create an environment of calm.
 Aromatherapy, pillow sprays, and comfortable bedding can all contribute to a better night of sleep, and contribute to a space where you’re excited to rest.

 - Squeeze a quick workout into your day.
 Even if it’s just a short walk, incorporating extra activity will help you enjoy a more restful night, according to the CDC.